obiwanjacobi/Zsharp/docs/lexical/operators.md

 ---

 > TBD

-- an operator to test for 'nothing' (optional) or 'default'?

 - allow custom defined operators? `.>>.`, `|<<` etc. Requires identifiers to be less strict.
 Also requires escape characters in function definition symbol: `''.>>.'': (...): Bool`